-The insurance-linked securitisations transfer pre-existing insurance risk to investors through the issuance of insurance-linked securities.
-In insurance-linked securitisations, the securitisation vehicle assumes the insurance risk from a sponsor through insurance or derivative contracts.
+The insurance-linked securitisations transfer pre-existing insurance risk to investors through the issuance of insurance-linked securitisations, the securitisation vehicle assumes the insurance risk from a sponsor through insurance or derivative contracts.
 The securitisation vehicle generally retains the issuance proceeds as collateral, which consists of investment-grade securities.
 The Group does not have potentially significant variable interest in these vehicles and therefore is not a primary beneficiary.